blue148/AJAX-Revolution/mycomponents/ajaxrevolution/readme.md

 ### Installation
 ---
-There are currently two methods of installation.
-When the MODx Team adds it to their repository, there shall be a 3rd.
+There are currently four methods of installation.

+#### MODx Package Manager

+1. Go to your MODx Manager Package Management.
+2. Click "Download Extras"
+3. Search for "AJAX Revolution"
+4. Click Download.
+5. Click Back to Package Management.
+6. Click Install.

+#### MODx Web Repository

+1. [Download](http://modx.com/extras/package/ajaxrevolution) from the MODx Extras site.
+2. Upload to your Installation's "core/packages/" directory.
+3. In your MODx Manager, go to the Package Manager.
+4. Click the down arrow next to "Download Packages"
+5. Choose "Search Locally for Packages"
+6. When "ajaxrevolution" appears, click Install.

-#### Package Installation
+#### GitHub Package Installation

-1. Download the transport file from the tranport folder.
+1. Download the [transport file](https://github.com/nTouchSoftwareLLC/AJAX-Revolution/blob/master/transport/ajaxrevolution-1.0.7-rc-1.transport.zip?raw=true) from the tranport folder.
 2. Upload to your Installation's "core/packages/" directory.
 3. In your MODx Manager, go to the Package Manager.
 4. Click the down arrow next to "Download Packages"